Powered by MOMENTUM MEDIA

 Birdon is a family-owned and run Australian business that has grown from a small operation in a regional town to a global group with $4 billion under contract with defence agencies in Australia, the US, UK, Europe and Asia, and clients in the oil and gas, mining and resources sectors locally.

-Most recently, Birdon was announced as Winner of the Sustainability and Green Economy Award at the Premier’s NSW Export Awards for the decommissioning and disposal of ex-naval refuelling ship HMAS Sirius, the largest maritime structure in Australia, with 99.13 percent materials recovered by our team and supply chain partners in Henderson.
+Most recently, Birdon was announced as winner of the Sustainability and Green Economy Award at the Premier’s NSW Export Awards for the decommissioning and disposal of ex-naval refuelling ship HMAS Sirius, the largest maritime structure in Australia, with 99.13 per cent materials recovered by their team and supply chain partners in Henderson.

 You need to be a member to post comments.
 Become a member for free today!